NChanard/Genomic2DTK/README.md

 coverage](https://codecov.io/gh/NChanard/Genomic2DTK/branch/master/graph/badge.svg)](https://app.codecov.io/gh/NChanard/Genomic2DTK?branch=master)
 <!-- badges: end -->

-Genomic2DTK is a set of genomic interaction analysis tools.
+This package provides a set of functions useful in the analysis of genomic interaction data, including the import of classical HiC data formats into R, HiC normalisation.
+Finally, the main objective of this package is to facilitate and improve aggregation analysis.

 ## Installation